KonstT-math/response-time/README.md

 (a) the first experiment with a given sequence of positions (states) of the visual stimulus
 - can be repeated as many times as needed

-(b) the second experiment, which constructs a new sequence from THE one given in (a) via a Markov stochastic process
+(b) the second experiment, which constructs a new sequence from the one given in (a) via a Markov stochastic process
 - the new sequence obeys two restrictions:
 - (1) each state (position) appears the same number of times as in the previous experiment
 - (2) the probability distribution to construct the new one, is inherited from the first experiment

 The project is inspired from the following study:

 Lum, J., Kidd, E., Davis, S., Conti-Ramsden, G., (2010).
 "Longitudinal study of declarative and procedural memory in primary school-aged children", Austrelian Journal of Psychology, 62(3), 139-148.